-- A statechart diagram shows a state machine, emphasizing the flow of control from state to state. - A state machine is a behavior that specifies the sequences of states an object goes through during its lifetime in response to events, together with its responses to those events. - A state is a condition or situation in the life of an object during which it satisfies some condition, performs some activity, or waits for some event.
+- A statechart diagram shows a state machine, emphasizing the flow of control from state to state. - A state machine is a behavior that specifies the sequences of states an object goes through during its lifetime in response to events, together with its responses to those events.
+A - state is a condition or situation in the life of an object during which it satisfies some condition, performs some activity, or waits for some event.

-Contents - Statechart diagrams commonly contain
+- Statechart diagrams commonly contain

-- \checkmark Simple states and composite states - ✓ Transitions, including events and actions - A statechart diagram is basically a projection of the elements found in a state machine. - statechart diagrams contain branches, forks, joins, action states, activity states, objects, initial states, final states, history states.
+- Simple states and composite states

+- Transitions, including events and actions A statechart diagram is basically a projection of the elements found in a state machine.
+This means that statechart diagrams may contain branches, forks, joins, action states, activity states, objects, initial states, final states, history states,